Triplane: Private aviation

 Some triplanes have been developed for private use.
 Perhaps the most unusual was the 1917 Curtiss Autoplane, a triplane flying car.
 The same year, the more conventional Curtiss-Judson Triplane, a one-off and slightly enlarged triplane variant of the Curtiss Model F, was sold for private use.

 After the war, in France the Besson H-3 private tourer flew in 1921.
 And in 1923 the German hang-glider enthusiast Hans Richter flew a triplane variant.

 Following the craze for the homebuilt tandem-wing Mignet Pou du Ciel (Flying Flea), a triplane variant, the American Flea, was produced in America around 1939.
 In this variant the top wings were fixed and the bottom wing acted as all-flying ailerons.

-In 1975 a triplane glider, titled BrO-18 „Boružė“ (lith.
-Ladybird) was built in then-Soviet occupied Lithuania by Bronius Oškinis.
+In 1975 a triplane glider, titled BrO-18 "Boružė" (lith.
+Ladybird) was built in then-Soviet Lithuania by Bronius Oškinis.
 The aircraft having a wingspan of 4.9 meters, also earned the title of world's smallest glider at that time.
-Similar configuration was used in hydro-glider BrO-17V „Antelė“ (Lith.
+Similar configuration was used in hydro-glider BrO-17V "Antelė" (Lith.
 Duckling).